Scholarships, Grants, Loans, etc.

 This fellowship is for nursing doctoral students who are in the first through fifth years of their program at UCSF.

 The Sociology PhD students have a separate process, please contact Brandee Woleslagle in the Dept. of Social and Behavioral Sciences for more information.

 Fellowships are awarded as a mark of merit, primarily on the basis of scholarship (including GPA), promise of outstanding achievement, and professional contribution.
 Scholarships range from $5,000 to $15,000.
 Note: closed for 2016.

 Nursing Alumni Association Scholarship

 The Nursing Alumni Association Scholarship is an award made on the basis of academic merit, promise, and current and future professional contributions.
-Three or four scholarships for approximately $3,000 - $4,000 each will be applied towards next year fees.
+Three or four scholarships of approximately $3,000 each will be applied towards next year's fees.
 Awardees will be acknowledged and given a certificate during the Alumni Day festivities.

 Associated Students Enrichment Fund / Travel Award

 The Associated Students of the School of Nursing (ASSN) offers reimbursement for travel, projects, and events that enhance the student learning experience at UCSF.

 ASSN offers six $150 travel grants available each quarter.
 Applications for the grants are accepted during a window each quarter and chosen for funding by lottery method after the window closes.
 The ASSN also reserves $600 available each quarter for student groups to sponsor activities that benefit nursing students.

 Please complete the appropriate forms to start the process.
 Only complete applications will be evaluated.
 Contact ASSN if you have questions.